uniphil/nix-for-devs/README.md

 }
 ```

-The `node` build input sets up `node` and `npm` in the shell.
+The `nodejs` build input sets up `node` and `npm` in the shell.
 The shell hook adds the `.bin/` folder to your `PATH`, so you can install node command-line tools like `grunt` with `npm` without the `-g` flag.
 Finally, it automatically installs any dependencies found in `package.json`, if one exists.
 If you prefer to run `npm install` manually inside the shell, just delete that line from `shellHook`.

 ### React native